Ikayherce/debbies-blog/README.md

 # 5. Testing
 ## Reponsiveness
 Responsiveness has been achieved mainly through the use bootstrap classes.
+See below examples of different pages in all screensizes that I took screenshots of using https://ui.dev/amiresponsive

 ![Home page AMIRESPONSIVE](static/images/readme-images/amiresponsive-home.png)
 ![Home page AMIRESPONSIVE](static/images/readme-images/amiresponsive-about.png)
 ![Home page AMIRESPONSIVE](static/images/readme-images/amiresponsive-postdetail.png)